 For coloring (a few suggestions):

-I decided to use HDF (0.3 cm / 0.11 inches in thickness) for this project, but you can also use plywood or any other scrap wood you have around, even some old coasters that can be painted.
+I decided to use HDF (0.3 cm / 0.11 inches in thickness) from my local hardware store for this project, but you can also use plywood or any other scrap wood you have around, even some old coasters that can be painted.
 To make things easier for everyone, I used an old CD to trace 4 shapes (you can definitely make more) on the HDF board and I asked Mr. Dreamy to help me with this part.

 Rub some candle wax (just a simple white candle) on the edges – that will help when getting to the distressing part afterwards.

 Apply white acrylic paint and let it dry completely.
-You might have to apply another layer of white paint to get a great coverage, like I did, just make sure everything is completely dried before moving to the next step.
+You might have to apply a second coat of white paint to get a great coverage, like I did, just make sure everything is completely dried before moving to the next step.

 Use your fingers (or an old credit card) to gently remove any air bubbles, starting from the center of the image, then moving outwards.
-Let the Mod Podge dry completely, then you are done!
+You can wipe up any drips.
+Let the thin layer of Mod Podge dry completely, then you are done!

-And this is how your new favorite DIY Antique Adult Coloring Medallions are born! 🙂
+And this is how your new favorite DIY Coasters are born!

 Let’s get into the have fun experimenting with colors part for a second or two.
 This is really opened to exploring uncharted territory because:

 - you have the opportunity of playing with different colors